Quantum Circuits, Feature Maps, and Expanded Pseudo-Entropy: Analysis of Encoding Real-World Data into a Quantum Computer: Analyzing Feature Maps

 \subsection{The Difficulty of Analyzing Feature Maps}

-The techniques noted in Subsection \ref{subsec:featuremap} give abundant insights into individual quantum feature maps, and circuits in general, by calculating the intricacies of the aggregated circuit output.
-However, these insights are limited and lack a full mathematical description for a complete rigorous analysis.
-To the contrary, given a symmetric point-cloud, or symmetric embedded manifold, the results of Meyer et al. \cite{meyer2023exploiting} assists with the complete derivation of an information preserving quantum feature map through symmetry.

 It is proposed that the focus of analyzing general encoding schemes should establish a theoretical assurance of full information retention, or at least minimal retention of `important' information.
 Of course, the concept of information is not well-defined since there are different perspectives of what is implied by information.
-To demonstrate different perspectives, first observe that a given point-cloud represents samples from an embedded manifold in $\mathbb{R}^n$, call it $M$.
-Now, a quantum feature map, say $f$, takes points in $M$ to a special unitary operator with a final size of $2^k \times 2^k$.
-Ergo, the space of special unitary operators, denoted as $ \mathrm{SU}(2^k)$ where $2^k$ is assumed to be the space $\big(\mathbb{C}^2 \big)^{\otimes k}$.
+To demonstrate different perspectives, for a given point-cloud we assume the manifold hypothesis, ergo, the data samples represent an embedded manifold in $\mathbb{R}^n$, call it $M$.
+Now for a quantum feature map, the map takes points in $M$ to a special unitary operator with a final size of $2^k \times 2^k$.
+Ergo, the space of special unitary operators, denoted as $ \mathrm{SU}(2^k)$, where $2^k$ is assumed to be the space $\big(\mathbb{C}^2 \big)^{\otimes k}$.
 Hence, a quantum feature map is a morphism of the form $f:M\to \mathrm{SU}(2^k)$.
-From here one may stop and analyze questions about retention of topology structure, including geodesic flows, retention of algebraic structure, and or the retention of information via information theory.
+From here one may stop and analyze questions about retention of topological structure, or a geometric structure that includes geodesic flows, or retention of an algebraic structure, or the retention of information via information theory.

-Notice that the vast majority of techniques consider the expected output of the quantum circuit, adding an extra mapping step beyond the space $f(M) \subset \mathrm{SU}(2^k)$.
-This extra step is difficult to describe as a flow of information since it is the range of each individual function, ergo, the expected output of a quantum circuit.
+Observe that the vast majority of techniques--many of the well-used are described and compared in \ref{sec:comparison-other-methods}--consider the expected output of the quantum circuit, adding an extra mapping step beyond the space $f(M) \subset \mathrm{SU}(2^k)$.
+This extra step is difficult to describe as a flow of information since it is the range of each individual function, i.e., the expected output of a quantum circuit.
 Hence, the extra step has a large potential of losing information since the functions themselves are not analyzed.